Wiredista/launchpad/README.md

 # 🚀 LaunchPad

-> **Note:** 📢 This project is a work in progress and some features may not be fully implemented yet.
+> **🚧 Work in progress:** This project is a work in progress and some features may not be fully implemented yet.

 LaunchPad is a web application that allows you to create and manage cards with links to your favorite websites, self hosted services, or anything else you want to have quick access to.